jedazard/PRIMsrc/README.md

 situations and a survival response.
 Ultimately, it will include all the features described above.
 New features will be added soon as they are available.

-See also below the PrimSRC package news with 'PrimSRC.news().
+See also below the package news with the R command: PrimSRC.news().

 ==========
 References